sxMLxr/ESP32_8266-environment-controls/README.md

 # ESP32_8266-environment-controls

 Utilizing the ESP32_8266 microcontroller, the goal is to monitor environmentals (temp, humidity) for v1 of project
-REQ: Node_RED and MQTT are installed.
+REQ: Node_RED and MQTT fresh install (skip if you already have this).

 find Node JS version.. in my case im using v20